chrisdev/wagtail-cookiecutter-foundation/README.rst

 Manual Setup
 ^^^^^^^^^^^^^

+You can also set up your project manually.
 Firstly, start your command shell and change to the new projects directory.
 So on Linux or OS X ::